Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

-Still, it is intuitively appealing to separate the total torque into a contribution associated with the absorption of a spin current, as given by Eq. \ref{eq:torque_spincurrent}, and a contribution due to a locally generated spin-polarization, described by Eq. \ref{eq:torque}.
+Still, it is intuitively appealing to separate the total torque into a contribution associated with the absorption of a spin current, as given by Eq. \eqref{eq:torque_spincurrent}, and a contribution due to a locally generated spin density, described by Eq. \eqref{eq:torque}.
 One could then attribute the former contribution to SHE and the latter one to iSGE.
 However, such an approach has several drawbacks.
-First, spin currents are not necessarily due to the bulk SHE only as substantial contributions can also come from the interface with the FM \cite{Wang2016b,Amin2016a,Amin2016b,Kim2017d}.
+First, spin currents are not necessarily due to the bulk SHE alone and substantial contributions can also come from the interface with the ferromagnet \cite{Wang2016b,Amin2016a,Amin2016b,Kim2017d,Ghosh2018}.
 Second, even in bulk non-centrosymmetric materials where SOT is considered of purely iSGE origin, local spin currents within the unit cell can contribute to the torque.
 Third, in a slab geometry, interface and bulk are not well defined notions, and the terminology of what should be referred to as iSGE or SHE becomes unclear \cite{Freimuth2014a}.
-Conventionally, iSGE refers to spin-polarization generated internally in the material.
-However, even the spin accumulation induced by SHE in the bilayers could be referred to as iSGE, since it is also a spin-polarization induced by a charge current.
+Conventionally, iSGE refers to spin density generated internally in the material.
+However, even the spin density induced by SHE in the bilayers could be referred to as iSGE, since it is also a spin density induced by a charge current.
 In conclusion, although models based on bulk SHE or iSGE due to interfacial Rashba spin-orbit coupling can be useful to explain some aspects of the experiments, in real systems there is not much point in trying to rigorously parse the torque into these two contributions.